by Dr. Irv Bromberg, University of Toronto, Canada

 [Click here to go back to the Symmetry454 / Kalendis home page]

 Twilight is that period of dusk after sunset or dawn before sunrise during which the sky is partially lit by atmospheric scattering of sunlight.
-The duration of twilight after sunset or before sunrise depends on atmospheric conditions (clouds, dust, air pressure, temperature, humidity) and on the angle between the path of the setting or rising sun and the local horizon (mainly affects the durations of sunrise, sunset, and civil twilight), and on the diurnal solar path of Sun in the antipodal sky (opposite hemisphere, mainly affects the durations of nautical and astronomical twilight), all of which vary with the seasons (specifically the solar declination) and the terrestrial latitude.
+The duration of twilight after sunset or before sunrise depends on atmospheric conditions (clouds, dust, air pressure, temperature, humidity) and on the angle between the local horizon and the path of the setting or rising sun (mainly affects the durations of sunrise, sunset, and civil twilight), and on the diurnal solar path of Sun in the antipodal sky (opposite hemisphere, mainly affects the durations of nautical and astronomical twilight), all of which vary with the seasons (specifically the solar declination) and the terrestrial latitude.

 Generally the sky brightness after sunset or before sunrise correlates with the degree of solar depression, that is the angle between the sea level horizon, the center of Earth, and the center of the solar disk (ignoring the elevation of the locale and the slightly raised apparent level of the local horizon caused by atmospheric refraction).
 Thus various stages of twilight are defined in terms of the solar depression angle, in degrees.